carafelix/minimalist-library/README.md

 ## Features

+- Pure Typescript SPA
 - Persistent storage using LocalStorage
 - Google Books API import
+- Dynamically loaded suggestion list for book addition (Uses Tagify Library)
-- Minimalist layout based on real book stands with ability to sort by multiple parameters (Styling was NOT the focus on this proyect)
+- Minimalist layout based on real book stands with ability to sort by multiple parameters (Styling was NOT the focus on this project)
 - Multiple library management
 - Fluent libraries / Books addition and removal
 - OOP design that conveniently and easily links data objects with DOM nodes